 In Austin, having been introduced to The Meters by a mutual friend, he one day got a call from Art and Charles Neville.
 "Art and Charles came to my home in Austin and the next thing I knew I was moving back down to New Orleans (where I had spent some time in my teen years) to play in the Neville Bros.
 Band, whom I worked with on and off for the next five years or so as well as working with many other New Orleans musicians from Jesse Hill and Huey Smith to Earl King, The Lastie Brothers, James Black, Professor Longhair, The Wild Tchoupitoulas and James Booker, amongst others!"

 In 1981 on the Rolling Stones Tattoo You Tour, on which The Neville Brothers Band were opening a number of shows, "Hutch" struck up a friendship with their keyboardist Ian McLagen, who introduced him to Bonnie Raitt in the French Quarter in Dec. of 1982!
 In mid 1983 he moved to Los Angeles at the urging of Al Kooper and Mac Rebennack.
 Not long after he arrived, he joined Bonnie's band in a whirlwind, when her bass player left only three days before a tour and at the prompting of Ian McLagan, offered his services to her.
-He's been recording and touring with her ever since, contributing to every recording of hers since Nine Lives.
+He's been recording and touring with her ever since.